 How Faith-Based Drug Rehab Helps Baptists

-The best way to surmount an addiction disorder is to receive treatment at a rehab center.
+The best way to overcome a substance use disorder (SUD) is to receive treatment at a rehab center.
 In fact, people who undergo rehab are significantly more likely to achieve sobriety and stay sober long-term than people who attempt recovery without professional help.
 Fortunately, Baptists have many options for rehab programs that draw inspiration from Christian doctrine and practice.
-Throughout the United States and in other countries, many rehab centers offers Christian recovery programs.
+Throughout the US and in other countries, many rehab centers offers Christian recovery programs.
 These programs involve prayer, Bible-focused relapse prevention training, church services, and fellowship with other Christians in recovery.
 Some rehab centers also follow Christian 12-step programs.

 Faith-based rehab will involve supervised detox, inpatient and outpatient therapy, and medication.
 While these features of rehab are not specifically Christian, a faith-based rehab program will undertake them with a Christian approach.
 For Baptists in rehab, modern recovery methods with a Christ-centered philosophy can make a tremendous difference.
 Many Baptists who have undergone faith-based rehab say the experience reaffirmed their convictions and helped them form a stronger bond with Jesus.
 Rehab can be a challenging experience, but Christian rehab can help Baptists stay grounded in their faith and connected to the church as they set aside drugs and alcohol once and for all.

-There are essentially no addiction disorders for which a recovery program with a Christian perspective cannot offer effective treatment.
-Some examples of addictions to substances and behaviors that Baptist Christians can overcome through faith-based rehab include:
+A recovery program with a Christian perspective can offer effective treatment for many types of addiction disorders.
+Some examples of substance and behavioral addictions that Baptist Christians can overcome through faith-based rehab include:

 - OR -

 If you are a Baptist and you’re struggling with any form of addiction, today is the day to get help.
-Please contact a dedicated recovery specialist today to learn more about rehab and find out which faith-based rehab center is right for you.
-It is possible for you to recover from addiction, especially with treatment by and for Baptists.
+Contact a treatment provider today to learn more about available treatment options.
+It is possible for you to recover from addiction, especially with treatment that shares your religious values.